creatorSonny/smeac/README.md

 ### Execution
 The project plan from start to finish.
-1. Agile, waterfall, or hybid?
+1. Agile, waterfall, or hybrid?
 2. Define responsible parties: Executive Sponsor, Leader, Technical Subject Matter Experts.

 ### Administration and Logistics